chrisdemars/conference-proposals/README.md

 # CodeMash Proposals.
-These are ideas I have for speaking proposals for CodeMash 2016.
+These are ideas I have for speaking proposals for [CodeMash](https://www.codemash.org).
 If you have any construtive feeback about any of these proposals, please submit an issue and I will do my best to work on it.